verifa/elastic-scripts/windows/installation/README.md

 Let's install a cluster in a fairly manual fashion.

+> **SECURITY NOTE:** if you want to do a better job security-wise, please first create a dedicated user for ElasticSearch and unzip the installation files into a folder owned by that user.
+Later you also need to change that the service runs as your dedicated user.
+Then you can follow along the instructions by logging in as that user instead of an administrative user.

 First RDP to the first node and run Powershell **as Admin**.
 Then I've created some simple scripts to speed up the installation.

 Download the `.zip` and unzip it in root of the C drive: